rubyonjets/jets/docs/_docs/new-modes.md

 nav_order: 8
 ---

 The `jets new` command has 3 different modes: html, api, and job.
-You use the `--mode` option to specify one of them.
-The modes allow you to can generate different starter Jets projects.
+Use the `--mode` option to specify one of them.
+The modes allow you to generate different starter Jets projects for different needsl

 ## Examples